The Bankrate promise

-Whether it’s your first or fourth go-round, opting for a new credit card is a decision that will impact your financial health in one way or another.
+Whether it’s your first or fourth time applying for a credit card, opting for a new card is a decision that will impact your financial health in one way or another.
 Having a credit card can be a boon when it comes to building or maintaining a good credit history, but it can also be a gateway to debt, depending on what type of spender you are.

-That said, the decision to apply for a credit card shouldn’t come without a careful analysis of your personal financial spending habits and goals, because a credit card isn’t something you can erase down the road once you start to establish or re-establish your credit without feeling some effects.
-In fact, experts have told Bankrate that closing credit card accounts that have been around for a long time can negatively impact your FICO Score — which drives your creditworthiness — by shortening the length of your credit history.
-Although the length of your credit history accounts for only 15 percent of your FICO Score, lenders still like to see a seasoned track record in repayment.
+The decision to apply for a credit card shouldn’t come without a careful analysis of your personal financial spending habits and goals, because your credit card history isn’t something you can erase down the road once you start to establish or re-establish your credit.

-If used responsibly, a credit card can help you build the credit history you need to “access financial support,” as Rasha Katabi, CEO and founder of Brim Financial, puts it.
+Used responsibly, a credit card can help you build the credit history you need to access financial support.
+According to Rasha Katabi, CEO and founder of Brim Financial.
 “Whether it’s in a mortgage or a loan or a business loan — whatever it is that you require in terms of financial support to build your business, your life and your wealth — it’s important to have credentials in the world of credit.”

-Credit cards can also help you save (and earn) money, especially if you opt for one that offers rewards, points and/or miles in some of the categories in which you spend the most heavily.
-“Find a credit card that best suits your spending habits and has the best cash back or reward program for your priorities in life,” wrote Kelan Kline, personal finance expert from The Savvy Couple, in an email to Bankrate.
+Credit cards can also help you save (and earn) money, especially if you opt for one that offers cash back, points or miles in some of the categories in which you spend the most heavily.
+“Find a credit card that best suits your spending habits and has the best rewards program for your priorities in life,” said Kelan Kline, co-founder of The Savvy Couple, a personal finance blog.

 Credit cards can be valuable tools in navigating and managing your finances.
-Here are a few things to consider before deepening — or beginning — your credit card journey.
+Here are a few things to consider before beginning or deepening your credit card journey.

 If you want to build or rebuild credit history

-You first need to understand where you are in order to know where you want to go.
+Without sufficient credit history, lenders will likely see you as a higher risk, and this may result in denial of that loan or mortgage you want.
 Before deciding on a credit card or being persuaded by a large sign-up bonus, you should be aware of your credit score and financial standing.
-Using a credit card can be an efficient way to boost your credit score or establish the groundwork for a credit history.
-Without sufficient credit history, lenders will likely see you as a higher risk — and this may or may not result in a denial of that loan or mortgage you want.
+Using a credit card responsibly can be an efficient way to boost your credit score or establish the groundwork for credit history.

 If you have limited or no credit, consider a secured credit card.
 In order to compensate for your lack of credit, lenders will require you to submit an initial deposit that will set the basis for your line of credit or what you’ll be able to borrow.
 Your payment history may then be reported to the three major credit reporting bureaus — Equifax, Experian and TransUnion.